qpc1611094/UDiCT/README.md

 3. Add the data folder path to dataload_inf.py, dataload_segc19.py and dataload_lidc.py

-4. run the .sh file in LIDC, SegC19 and COVIDSemiSeg, the hypaprmeters set in the .sh file are the hypaprmeters used in our paper.
+4. run the .sh file in LIDC, SegC19 and COVIDSemiSeg to train your model.